 It is mainly accompanied by a stunted growth that becomes vivid in the spring.

-Frost Damage is more familiar with USDA Zone 8 or above Hydrangeas are grown close to open sources such as windows, patio, or garden.
+Frost Damage is more familiar with USDA Zone 8 or above.
+Hydrangeas are grown close to open sources such as windows, patios, or gardens.

-They are more susceptible to damage from late frosts in spring and early frost in the fall.
+They are more susceptible to damage from late frosts in spring and early frosts in the fall.